tcampbel22/transcendence/notes.md

 - Major module: Replace basic Pong with server-side Pong and implement a API?

 So, the focus is not really on the game play or user experience but more technical stuff like cybsec, user mngmt and devops.

+`UPDATES 12.3`
+- Discussed we should first build the mandatory part: frontend and the game.
+      - Single page app.
+      - Must run on a container
+      - The game must adhere the default frontend constraints?
+- Therefore need some study on how to do it and then start doing it together make tasks etc.